osmosis-labs/osmosis/x/poolmanager/README.md

 The following is the example input/output when executing `CalcOutAmtGivenIn` on stableswap pools:

 - If the input is greater than the total liquidity of the pool, the function will `panic`.
-- If the input is a normal amount, the output will be a normal amount, based on pool data.
+- If the input is an amount that is reasonably within the range of liquidity of the pool, the output will be a tolerable slippage amount based on pool data.
-- If the input is a small amount e.g `1`, the function will throw an error.
+- If the input is a small amount for which the pool cannot calculate a viable swap output e.g `1`, the function will throw an error.

 Here is the following process for the `estimateTradeBasedOnPriceImpactStableSwapPool` function:

 1. The function begins by attempting to estimate the output amount (`tokenOut`) for a given input amount (`req.FromCoin`).
 This calculation is done without accounting for the swap fee.

-   1. If an error occurs and it's not a panic, the function returns zero coins for both the input and output, signifying an error due to an amount that's too small for the trade to proceed.
+   1. If an error occurs, and it's not a panic, the function returns zero coins for both the input and output, signifying an error due to an amount that's too small for the trade to proceed.

    2. If a panic occurs during the calculation, the function sets the output coin (`tokenOut`) to zero and proceeds to find a smaller acceptable trade amount.